-The Kaufmann Table was originally designed for Finn Juhl’s own private home, just like many other of his iconic designs.
-The table is in a league of its own with an unusually refined edge profile which lends it the illusion that the large table top almost floats like a wing above the elegant frame.
+The Kaufmann Table was originally designed for Finn Juhl’s own home, just like many other of his iconic designs.
+The table is in a league of its own with an unusually refined edge profile lending itself to the illusion that the large table top almost floats like a wing above the elegant frame.

 Juhl deliberately worked with a mix of wooden materials.
 A dark table top in walnut and a lighter frame in oak very clearly separates the carried and the carrying elements.
 The table’s many design details have both a practical and a visual function.

 The brass detail on the crossbar visually gives the table an exclusive look and at the same time protects the wood against shoe polish - if one should be tempted to rest one’s legs on it.